slatedb/slatedb/rfcs/0004-checkpoints.md

 ```

+### Creating a Checkpoint

+Checkpoints can be created using the `create_checkpoint` API, the `create-checkpoint` CLI command, or by the
+writer/reader clients as part of their normal operations (see below sections).

+Checkpoints can be taken form the current manifest, or from an existing checkpoint.
+Checkpoints cannot be created from
+arbitrary manifest versions.

+Generally to take a checkpoint from the current manifest, the client runs a procedure that looks like the following:
+1. Get the current manifest M at version V.
+2. If M.`initialized` is false, exit with error.
+3. Compute a new v4 UUID id for the checkpoint.
+4. Create a new entry in `checkpoints` with:
+    - `id` set to the id computed in the previous step
+    - `manfiest_id` set to V or V+1.
+We use V+1 to allow addition of the checkpoint to be included with other updates.
+    - other fields set as appropriate (e.g. expiry time based on relevant checkpoint creation params)
+5. Write a new manifest M' at version V+1.
+If CAS fails, go to step 1.

+To take a checkpoint from an existing checkpoint with id S, the client runs the following procedure:
+1. Get the current manifest M at version V.
+2. Look for the checkpoint C with id S under `checkpoints`.
+If there is no such checkpoint, exit with error.
+3. Check that C is not expired.
+If it is, then exit with error.
+4. Compute a new v4 UUID id for the checkpoint.
+5. Create a new entry in `checkpoints` with:
+    - `id` set to the id computed in the previous step
+    - `manifest_id` set to C.`manifest_id`
+    - other fields set as appropriate (e.g. expiry time based on relevant checkpoint creation params)
+6. Write a new manifest M' at version V+1.
+If CAS fails, go to step 1.

+The `create-checkpoint` CLI and `create_checkpoint` API will run exactly these procedures when called without
+and with a source checkpoint ID, respectively.

+Otherwise, the exact procedures used by the writer/reader clients vary slightly depending on the context.
+For example,
+the writer may include other updates along with the update that adds the checkpoint.
+These variants are detailed in the
+sections below.

 ### Writers

 Writers will create checkpoints to “pin” the set of SRs currently being used to serve reads.
 As the writer consumes